williamlidberg/Geographical-Intelligence-Lab/README.md

         docker run -it --rm -p 8886:8886 --gpus all -v /mnt/Extension_100TB/William/GitHub/Geographical-Intelligence-Lab/:/workspace/lab notebook:latest bash

 By default the notebook will start in a directory inside the container.
-Lets change that to a volume mapped from the NAS instead.
+Lets change that to a volume mapped from the NAS by changing directory.

-        jupyter notebook --notebook-dir=/workspace/lab
+        cd /workspace/lab/

 # Start a notebook
 Start jupyter labs inside the docker container (When you start a Jupyter notebook you are starting a small web server that your browser connects to) note that the port needs to be the same as above, in this case 8886: